Insurance discovery checks

 "items": []

-• The confidence.level is marked as REVIEW_NEEDED, because the dependent’s last name is slightly different from the patient’s last name in the insurance discovery request.
+dependentobject in the response.
+The dependent's last name is slightly different from the patient's last name in the insurance discovery request.
 However, all of the other demographic details in the dependent object - first name, date of birth, address - match the patient from the request.
 The two-part last name, Smith Doe, appears to be the complete version of the last name in the request, Doe.
-Based on this information, we can confirm that this is active coverage for the patient.
+Based on this information, you can confirm that this is active coverage for the patient. - The

 {